amorrison9796/waggleWebAPI/README.md

     `ExecStart=/usr/bin/python2.7 /root/waggleWebAPI/sendData.py` so that the path to 'sendData.py' is correct.
 Save and         exit.

 12. Repeat step 11 for `start-web-app.service` so that the path to 'waggleApp.py' is correct.
 Save and exit.

+13. Run `nano sendData.py` and change the 'dir' variable at the beginning of the code to the path to the                         beehive-dev-node-0000-code directory.

+14. Restart the computer and everything should be working!

+Ideally: install.sh would work, way to set locales w/o graphical user interface, dirs for services, sendData.py, and metrics.py would be set in install script